 Microband is the first wireless operator to gain access to the Disney Channel.
-In the first three weeks of a limited marketing plan with Disney in New York, Microband has achieved a 21% penetration for the service convention, it still has a way to go before it has all the programing it needs to compete or at least effectively complement conventional cable.
+In the first three weeks of a limited marketing plan with Disney in New York, Microband has achieved a 21% penetration for the service priced at \$7, Foster said.
+Microband "has an excellent relationship with Disney," he said.